javialadid/nasax/frontend/README.md

 * Fluid design that works well in any screen size or orientation
 * Maximizing picture content on screen

-## Custom carousel
+### Custom carousel
 Shows sequences of pictures.
-It allows
+It allows:
-* navigation
+* Navigation
-* thumbnails navigation with dragging scroll for desktop and mobile
+* Thumbnails navigation with dragging scroll for desktop and mobile
-* autoplay
+* Autoplay
-* zoom and pinch
+* Fullscreen with zoom and pinch

 ## Design Choices